 The UPMC Department of Neurological Surgery offers a seven-year (PGY 1-7) residency program that is internationally renowned as a training ground for exceptional neurosurgeons.
 Accredited by the UPMC Graduate Medical Education Council, as well as the Accreditation Council on Graduate Medical Education (ACGME), the program is currently approved to train 28 residents, four each year (29 residents until June 30, 2025).
 The goal of the program is to provide exceptional clinical and scientific education to top-notch graduates of medical schools who wish to be future leaders in the field of neurological surgery.
 The program focuses on training to maximize medical knowledge, build patient care skills, and provide for practice based and systems-based learning.
-The department stresses professionalism and interpersonal and communication skills, and relies heavily on both inpatient and outpatient use of informatics.
+The department stresses professionalism as well as interpersonal and communication skills, and relies heavily on both inpatient and outpatient use of informatics.

 An article published in USA Today in February of 2018, ranked the University of Pittsburgh neurological surgery residency program as one of the top five programs in the country, citing the "advanced technology and focus on innovation" available here.
 In a ranking published in Becker's Spine Review in August of 2018, our program was ranked among the top five in the country based on a peer-rated, review-based survey.